asargsya/kstack-processing/README.md

 # Kstack processing

 The Kstack dataset processing is managed using Prefect.
 The dataset, which comprises open-source Kotlin code, is sourced from the Hugging Face repository.
 We employ a near-deduplication algorithm to eliminate duplicate entries.
-Additionally, dataset quality is verified using Deedqu.
+Additionally, dataset quality is verified using Deequ.

 # Near deduplication